randyhehe/ucr-calendar/README.md

 bower install
 ```

+Make sure to do this everytime you get new changes from the master branch, as new dependencie sfrom npm or bower may have been added.
+When adding your own dependencies from npm and bower, make sure you include --save when installing it (npm install --save package).

 Test to see if app builds by running command 'node server.js' in root of the directory.
 Try accessing http://localhost:8080/ on your browser

 Probably missing a lot of details and some installation steps.
 Let me know if you encounter an error.